randyaajr/RA-Modules-Packages-Demo/README.md

 # Python Virtual Environment and Packages (Challenge 2)
 ---

 This challenge demonstrates how to download packages locally by creating a virtual environment.
-All packages downlaoded are located in a sub folder named 'venv'.
+All packages downlaoded are located in a sub folder named 'env'.
+I created a simple program which takes in a max amount of numbers from the user then calculates the sum of all numbers inputted.
+The final sum is the divided by the total number of inputs (max amount).
+This then outputs the average.
+Colorama has been imported to add some style to the terminal's output.

 ### Activation
 ```